harp-tech/protocol/Device.md

     -      :d6, after bit1, 3
 ```

 This register is read-only and used to provide status information about the Device.
 Any changes to the below bits are controlled by the Device and sent to the Controller through a periodic `Event` message.
-If periodic reporting is enabled by setting [`R_OPERATION_CTRL`](#r_operation_ctrl-u8--operation-mode-configuration) bit `HEARTBEAT_EN`, the event will be periodically emitted at a rate of 1 Hz, in sync with updates to the [`R_TIMESTAMP_SECOND`](#r_timestamp_second-u32--system-timestamp-seconds) register.
+If periodic reporting is enabled by setting [`R_OPERATION_CTRL`](#r_operation_ctrl-u8--operation-mode-configuration) bit `HEARTBEAT_EN`, the Device MUST emit a periodic event on this register at a rate of 1 Hz, in sync with updates to the [`R_TIMESTAMP_SECOND`](#r_timestamp_second-u32--system-timestamp-seconds) register.

 * **IS_ACTIVE [Bit 0]:** If this bit is set, the Device MUST be in `Active` mode.
 The bit must be cleared if the Device is in any other mode (see [Operation Mode](#operation-mode) for information on available device modes).